priye-1/Audio_File_Server_Simulator_with_Flask_API/README.md

 # Audio_File_Server_Simulator_with_Flask_API
-### This Flask App simulates the behavior of an audio file server while using a MongoDB
+### This Flask App simulates the behavior of an audio file server by integrating a MongoDB
+The Audio files can be of three different  types:  SONG, PODCAST, AUDIOBOOK.

+The program performs the following operations on an audiofiles by specifying its types
+- Creates audiofile  -> Endpoint: /api/<audiofile>
+- Updates audiofile  -> Endpoint: /api/<audiofile>/<id>
+- Delete audiofile   -> Endpoint: /api/<audiofile>/<id>
+- Read audiofile(s)  -> Endpoint: /api/<audiofile>/<id>  and  /api/<audiofile>/

+## File structure
+- Database : This directory holds the model definitions and the database configurations
+- Resources : This directory is responsible for the exception definitions, the routes configurations and the CRUD method definitions
+- Test : This directory holds test definitions for the programme

 ## Getting started
 ### Installation